My friend George aka. GentlemanRocker did a rather amazing record called “In A World” which I had the pleasure to master for him.

 Think it sounds amazing?
 Great, check this out. 🙂

 “Elegy For The Living” is the title of my forthcoming new album.
 This page will be the feature page for the album when it’s released, which will most probably happen in December 2017

 I’m sorry for the delay on the release.

 There are certain stages of the final production that require updated technology that needs to get set up and running.
 New gear has arrived!
 I started finishing the album, to be released early summer 2018!

 I’m offering sample packs, patches and other music production related downloads here.

 Huge sample pack containing samples from the best drum machines ever build.
 Scroll down for a list of sampled drum machines.

-I didn’t record the samples, but I collected them from various sources over the years.
 This is the most complete collection I could imagine, and I use a lot of them myself in my productions.

 |Ace Tone Rhythm Ace|